 Immunology Foundation is a registered non-profit Trust created from the savings of the Congress.
 Its charter is to promote the development of Immunology and Allied Sciences by initiatives and inputs in activities currently limited by ready availability of resources.
 The Foundation would provide support for short term training of investigators and for inter-laboratory exchange programmes.
 It would sponsor workshops and seminars on advancing frontiers of knowledge.
 It would promote Academia-Industry linkage for materialization of Products from research leads.
 The Foundation would give Awards to recognize outstanding contributions by Indian scientists in Immunology and related sciences.
 It would seek to create an information network and encourage co-operation between better endowed laboratories having methodologies, reagents and cell lines for sharing with others in Universities and peripheral research centers which are in need of such aids.
 The Foundation will also provide subsidies to enable Indian scientists to present their work and participate in important National and International meetings.

 The Foundation has a Board of 8 Trustees.
 The late Prof. V. Ramalingaswami was the first Chairman of the Board of Trustees.
 Prof. N.K.
 Ganguly is currently the Chairman and Prof. G.P.
 Talwar is life time Managing Trustee.
-Other Trustees are Prof. Chandana Das, Dr. V.M Katoch, Prof. N.K.
-Mehra, Prof. Indira Nath, Dr. Om Singh and Prof. L.M.
+Other Trustees are Prof. Chandana Das, Dr. Satish K. Gupta, Dr. V.M Katoch, Prof. N.K.
+Mehra, Prof. Indira Nath, and Prof. L.M.
 Shrivastava.
 The President and the Secretary of the Indian Immunology Society are ex-officio members of the Board of Trustees.
-Special invitees to the Board at present are Dr. Sunil K. Arora, Dr. D. Balasubramanian, Dr. Dipankar Nandi, Dr. B. Ravindran, Dr. W. Selvamurthy, Dr. Mushtaq Siddiqi and Prof. A.Surolia.
+Special invitees to the Board at present are Dr. Sunil K. Arora, Dr. D. Balasubramanian, Dr. Dipankar Nandi, Dr. B. Ravindran, Dr. W. Selvamurthy, Dr. Chandrima Shaha and Dr. Mushtaq Siddiqi.